gorhack/android_bt_manager/README.md

 android_bt_manager
 ==================

 This Android 4.x application causes the Android runtime to crash Android.io by making a service call to bluetooth_manager.

+**WARNING:** This application causes your Android 4.x device to crash 15 seconds after startup as well as 15 seconds after each reboot.
+Do not run this application without the delay in `MainActivity`.

 **How it works:**
 - `MainActivity` sends service call to `IBluetoothManager`: `Runtime.getRuntime().exec("service call bluetooth_manager 1");`